-NOTE-Two districts and three schools left the study prior to implementation due to changes in district administration.
+Note.
+Two districts and three schools left the study prior to implementation due to changes in district administration.

-Fifth-grade science teachers in participating schools were then recruited to participate in the study.
+Fifth grade science teachers in participating schools were then recruited to participate in the study.
 Initially, a maximum of two teachers per school were recruited to participate.
-Because a number of rural schools had only one fifth-grade science teacher and there were fewer numbers of teachers than expected, ultimately, all fifth-grade science teachers in rural schools were offered participation in the study.
-In non-rural schools, up to two fifth-grade science teachers were also allowed to join the study after the start of the 2017-18 school year and through the beginning of the 2018-19 school year.
+Because a number of rural schools had only one fifth grade science teacher and there were fewer numbers of teachers than expected, ultimately, all fifth-grade science teachers in rural schools were offered participation in the study.
+In non-rural schools, up to two fifth grade science teachers were also allowed to join the study after the start of the 2017-18 school year and through the beginning of the 2018-19 school year.
 One hundred twenty-one teachers participated in the study for 2017-18, 31 teachers joined the study in 2018-19, and 69 participated for two consecutive years.
-Students were exposed to the program in their fifth-grade year only.6 This count reflects teachers who had non-missing student outcomes in either of the 2017-18 or 2018-19 school years, or had at least one observation submitted in the 2018-19 school year.
+Students were exposed to the program in their fifth-grade year only.6 This count reflects teachers who had non-missing student outcomes in either of the 2017-18 or 2018-19 school years or had at least one observation submitted in the 2018-19 school year.
+In the 2019-20 school year, 61 teachers participated, and 41 teachers participated in the final year, 2020-21.